elementary-Inc/blog/_posts/2021/2022-01-01-elementary-os-6-odin-released.md

 ## Release Notes

 For detailed release notes organized by version number of each individual component, you can always view our [public Releases site](https://releases.elementary.io).

+## Thank You

+elementary OS is made in large part by volunteer contributors from around the world.
+For OS 6 specifically, we'd like to thank the following individuals for their substantial contributions.

+- [David Hewitt](https://github.com/davidmhewitt) – OS build system, AppCenter, Installer, and more
+- [Jeremy Wootten](https://github.com/jeremypw) – Files, Code, Calculator, and more
+- [José Expósito](https://github.com/joseexposito) – Multi-touch, window management, Screenshot, and more
+- [Marco Betschart](https://github.com/sponsors/marbetschar) – Online Accounts, Mail, and Tasks
+- [Marius Meisenzahl](https://github.com/sponsors/meisenzahl) – Flatpak permissions, scheduled dark style, firmware updates, accent color, and more

+Many of these contributors are on GitHub Sponsors, meaning you can show your appreciation and fund their ongoing work by sponsoring them directly.

+To all of our sponsors and customers: thank you!
+Your contributions fund our ongoing work and make it all possible.
+If you’d like to help build and improve elementary OS, don’t hesitate to <a href="https://elementary.io/get-involved" onclick="plausible('Link: Get Involved')">Get Involved</a>.

 [elementary.io]: https://elementary.io